 Before you plant cucumbers consider how much space you can devote to growing them in your garden.
 The regular slicing varieties require about 15 square feet per plant.
 However, they can still be grown in smaller gardens by training vines onto a trellis or wire fence.
 Cucumbers may also be grown in containers and are very prolific.

 Cucumbers require a planting site in full sun and even soil moisture.
 Mulch around plants to prevent soil from drying out between waterings.
-A straw mulch works best and will help keep them off the ground.
-Allow plenty of room for each plant, making sure that the soil is rich in organic matter and well drained.
+A straw mulch works best and will help keep them up and off the ground.
+Allow plenty of room for each plant making sure that the soil is rich in organic matter and well drained.

 How to Plant:

 Cucumbers need warm soil and do not tolerate frost.
-Wait for warm spring days and soil temperatures above 60 degrees.
-Grow trellised plants 6-10 inches apart.
-When planted in hills and allowed to run, grow three plants to a 2 foot wide hill, with the hills spaced 6 feet apart.
-Apply an all-purpose organic fertilizer in early spring; then provide supplemental light feedings (side-dressings or foliar spray) monthly throughout the growing season.
+Wait for warm spring days and soil temperatures above 60˚F. Grow trellised plants 6-10 inches apart.
+When planted in hills and allowed to run, grow three plants to a 2 foot wide hill with the hills spaced 6 feet apart.
+Apply an organic vegetable fertilizer in early spring; then provide supplemental light feedings (side-dressings or foliar spray) monthly throughout the gardening season.

 Tip: Are you looking for a quality organic fertilizer to use in your vegetable garden?
 If so, we recommend Neptune’s Harvest Fish & Seaweed.
 Chock-full of vitamins, amino acids, enzymes and naturally occurring growth hormones, it outperforms many chemical fertilizers with much higher NPK numbers.
 Give it a try… you’ll see why it’s our favorite all-time fertilizer!